urmel79/IO_stm32_testing_bench_gh/README.md

 STM32 microcontrollers usually don't have any networking interfaces on board like ethernet, wifi or bluetooth.
 For this reason the most important goal is to integrate a suitable wifi interface.
 One possibility is to connect a small ESP8266-01 microcontroller via the second hardware serial line ``Serial2(PA3, PA2)`` driven with a baud rate of 115200 bps.
 The challange is, that the vendor fimware of the ESP8266-01 microcontroller communicates over an AT protocol only.
 Furthermore, some of the AT commands seem not to work like described in the manuals ... (e. g. setting the hostname).

-With an established network connection it is possible to implement higher level functionality like a webserver to display the sensor data.
+With an established network connection it will be possible to implement higher level functionality like a webserver to display the sensor data.
 An other possibility will be to transfer the sensor data via network protocols like MQTT to a Node-Red server.

 ## Bill of materials (BOM)

 Following parts I have used in this project:

 - **Bluepill** board (with STM32 F103C8T6 ARM3 microcontroller)
-- ESP8266-01 (as wifi adapter); flashed with original fimware (AT commands are used)
+- ESP8266-01 (used as wifi adapter); flashed with original fimware (AT command API is used)
 - breadboard adapter for ESP8266-01
 - USB-to-serial adapter (chipsets like CP2102 or CH340G are suitable); important: only use the 3.3 V VCC lines!
 - USB cable (which one depends on the port of the USB-to-serial adapter)